beaadelrosario/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+React's useRouteMatch hook lets you add nested routes to your application such that you can change a single parameter in the URL without having to change the whole thing.
+You can also use useRouteMatch to access a match without rendering a Route by passing it the location argument.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+Form validation checks to see if the whole form is valid or not, this will allow / disallow form submission.

 1. In 1-2 sentences, define end to end testing.
+End to end testing basically asks “can a user accomplish an action?”.
+End to end tests focus on UI and mimic how a user might interact with an app, simulating real events like button clicks, scrolls, form submits, and the like.
+You can picture end to end tests like imaginary friends, who use your app and point out all the non-intuitive parts, or bugs that a user would encounter while using your website.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [ x ] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [ x ] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [ x ] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`
+- [ x ] Create a new branch: `git checkout -b <firstName-lastName>`
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [ x ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: `git push origin <firstName-lastName>`
+- [ x ] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements